TylerCrowley/command-shell/README.md

 # command-shell

-A simple command shell emulator written in C++ for an undergraduate class on Operating Systems
+This code mimics the basic functions of a linux terminal and acted as the final, cumulative, assignment for my undergraduate Operating Systems course